patricksurry/TaliForth2/docs/manual.md

 accept more than 255 characters here, even though it’s a pain in the 8-bit. |
 | `execute` | *ANS core* ( xt — ) "Jump to word based on execution token"
+This word is never natively compiled so that the return from the xt will always return to the caller of EXECUTE
 <https://forth-standard.org/standard/core/EXECUTE> |
 | `execute-parsing` | *Gforth* ( addr u xt — ) "Pass a string to a parsing word"
 <https://www.complang.tuwien.ac.at/forth/gforth/Docs-html/The-Input-Stream.html>